 About the Next Generation Jazz Orchestra (NGJO)

-The Next Generation Jazz Orchestra will tour Japan from July 25-August 6, 2018.
+The Next Generation Jazz Orchestra will be on tour July 18-August 6, 2018, with performances in California and Japan.

 A current passport is required for participation in the tour, with an expiration date at least six months after the date of return to the United States (February 6, 2019).